All Projects

 Project Summary

-Burnout is a serious occupational phenomenon that is linked to a host of poor employee outcomes and can interfere with an organization’s ability to operate.
+Burnout is a serious occupational phenomenon that is linked to a host of poor employee and organizational outcomes.
 Correctional officers are at a particularly high risk of experiencing burnout, even compared to other frontline workers.
-In this project, we piloted a light-touch, online wellness program among correctional officers and civilian staff at Denver’s Sheriff Department, comparing whether peer support was more or less effective than individual level support in a randomized controlled trial.
-Six months later, officers who had access to peer support reported significantly higher job satisfaction, and had more positive mindsets about the incarcerated individuals with which they interact.
+In this project, we co-designed and piloted a light-touch, online wellness program among correctional officers and civilian staff in collaboration with the Denver Sheriff Department.
+In a randomized controlled trial, we tested whether a peer-focused wellness program was more or less effective than an individually-focused wellness program.
+Six months after the intervention, officers who had access to the peer support program reported significantly higher job satisfaction, and had more positive mindsets about the incarcerated individuals with whom they interact.

 Why is this issue important?